djkeu/Kukuk/README.md

     - Kotlin road: coroutines
     - Use of CoPilots

 ### Odds and ends
 For the poor souls who don't have an Android device, the [1.3] version of the app is available on Netlify at `https://kuku-klok.netlify.app/`. [`ToDo:`] The current version [2.0.x] is specifically tailored for Android and has several improvements under the hood and is therefore recommended over the [1.3] version when possible.

 ## About Kuku
-This section is accurate but incomplete and will not be updated.
-A more current and complete version of 'About Kuku' is available through the app.
+This section is accurate but very basic and will not be updated, to prevent multiple defferent versions of this section circulating.
+A more current and complete version of 'About Kuku' is available through the app and in the assets folder.
 - App: Kuku
 - Author: Marc Kooij
 - Github: https://github.com/djkeu/Kukuk